bosbase/go-sdk/docs/FILE_API.md

 ## Best Practices

 1. **Use Thumbnails for Lists**: Use thumbnails when displaying images in lists/grids to reduce bandwidth
-2. **Lazy Loading**: Implement lazy loading for images below the fold
-3. **Cache Tokens**: Store file tokens and reuse them until they expire
+2. **Cache Tokens**: Store file tokens and reuse them until they expire
-4. **Error Handling**: Always handle file loading errors gracefully
+3. **Error Handling**: Always handle file loading errors gracefully
-5. **Content-Type**: Let the server handle content-type detection automatically
+4. **Content-Type**: Let the server handle content-type detection automatically
-6. **Range Requests**: The API supports Range requests for efficient video/audio streaming
+5. **Range Requests**: The API supports Range requests for efficient video/audio streaming
-7. **Caching**: Files are cached with a 30-day cache-control header
+6. **Caching**: Files are cached with a 30-day cache-control header
-8. **Security**: Always use tokens for protected files, never expose them in client-side code
+7. **Security**: Always use tokens for protected files, never expose them in client-side code

 ## Thumbnail Size Guidelines